Mother of 19-year-old fatally shot in CHOP zone files wrongful-death claim against city

 Anderson, who had just graduated the day before from Seattle’s Interagency Academy, was pronounced dead at Harborview.
 A suspect has not been arrested.

-As of Monday afternoon, the city’s Department of Finance and Administrative Services, which receives claims filed against the city, had not yet received the claim filed on behalf of Sinclair, spokeswoman Melissa Mixon wrote in an email.
+As of Monday afternoon, the city’s Department of Finance and Administrative Services, which receives claims filed against the city, had not yet received the claim filed on behalf of Sinclair Martin, spokeswoman Melissa Mixon wrote in an email.
 She said the city does not typically comment on acting or pending claims.

 Anderson, who was born at 24 1/2 weeks weighing less than 2 pounds, struggled with early health issues and educational challenges throughout his young life, so receiving his high school diploma “was a big deal for us, the whole family,” his mother said in a phone interview on Monday.